DennisRasey/ml-hub/README.md

 *Important:* When setting properties for the Spawner, please use the general form `c.Spawner.` instead of `c.DockerSpawner.`, `c.KubeSpawner.` etc. so that they are merged with default values accordingly.

 Our custom Spawners support the additional configurations:
--  `c.Spawner.workspace_images` - set the images that appear in the dropdown menu when a new named server should be created, e.g. `c.Spawner.workspace_images = [c.Spawner.image, "mltooling/ml-workspace-gpu:0.8.7", "mltooling/ml-workspace-r:0.8.7"]`
+-  `c.Spawner.workspace_images` - set the images that appear in the dropdown menu when a new named server should be created, e.g. `c.Spawner.workspace_images = [c.Spawner.image ]`

 Following settings should probably not be overriden:
 - `c.Spawner.prefix` and `c.Spawner.name_template` - if you change those, check whether your SSH environment variables permit those names a target.
 Also, think about setting `c.Authenticator.username_pattern` to prevent a user having a username that is also a valid container name.